dotkim/chatbot/README.md

 ## Config

-You will need to create a `Configuration.xml` file in the ChatBot directory of the repository (where the dockerfile is).
+You will need to create a `Configuration.xml` file in the ChatBot/config directory of the repository.
 Here is a template:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>